WebexCC-SA/partner-summit/_pages/Advanced.md

 ![API30](https://webexcc-sa.github.io/partner-summit/assets/images/API/API30.jpg)

 **Step 4.** You will get the response with the Client ID, Client Secret, and the URL that you could embed in your application to initiate the authentication.

 ![API31](https://webexcc-sa.github.io/partner-summit/assets/images/API/API31.jpg)

+Save Client ID and Secret ID into a text file.
+We will use it later in Lab 4.
+#### **Caution**: Do not share or publish your production Client and Secret IDs as they can be used by **bad people** to harm your system.

 **Step 5.** Copy the whole URL into a new browser window and you see that redirect you to a Webex authentication page.